 Travellers to endemic areas may be at risk during April to November.
 The risk is highest when hiking or camping in forested areas up to an altitude of about 1500 m.

 Prevent blood-feeding ticks from becoming attached to the skin by wearing appropriate clothing, including long trousers and closed footwear, when hiking or camping in countries or areas at risk.
 The whole body should be inspected daily and attached ticks removed as soon as possible.
-Also, the consumption of unpasteurized dairy products should be avoided in those areas.
+The consumption of unpasteurized dairy products should also be avoided in those areas.